medcomdk/dk-medcom-acknowledgement/input/pagecontent/index.md

 The Acknowledgement message follows the general MedCom FHIR messaging structure, except that the carbon-copy destination is not allowed.
 The following sections describe the overall purpose of each profile.

-#### MedComAcknowledgmentMessage
+#### MedComAcknowledgementMessage

-A [MedComAcknowledgmentMessage](https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/StructureDefinition-medcom-messaging-acknowledgement.html) is inherited from [MedComMessagingMessage](https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/StructureDefinition-medcom-messaging-message.html), and constrains the profile since the MessageHeader shall be of the type MedComAcknowledgmentMessageHeader.
+A [MedComAcknowledgementMessage](http://medcomfhir.dk/ig/acknowledgement/StructureDefinition-medcom-messaging-acknowledgement.html) is inherited from [MedComMessagingMessage](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-message.html), and constrains the profile since the MessageHeader shall be of the type MedComAcknowledgementMessageHeader.

-#### MedComAcknowledgmentMessageHeader
+#### MedComAcknowledgementMessageHeader

-[MedComAcknowledgmentMessageHeader](https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/StructureDefinition-medcom-messaging-acknowledgementHeader.html) is inherited from [MedComMessagingMessageHeader](https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/StructureDefinition-medcom-messaging-messageHeader.html), and constrains the profile as carbon-copy is not allowed and it requires a respones code, which states if the delivery of the message went well or not.
+[MedComAcknowledgementMessageHeader](http://medcomfhir.dk/ig/acknowledgement/StructureDefinition-medcom-messaging-acknowledgementHeader.html) is inherited from [MedComMessagingMessageHeader](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-messageHeader.html), and constrains the profile as carbon-copy is not allowed and it requires a respones code, which states if the delivery of the message went well or not.

-An Acknowledgment message is required in MedCom FHIR Messaging and follows the recommandations from HL7 FHIR ValueSet [response-code](http://hl7.org/fhir/R4/valueset-response-code.html).
+An Acknowledgement message is required in MedCom FHIR Messaging and follows the recommandations from HL7 FHIR ValueSet [response-code](http://hl7.org/fhir/R4/valueset-response-code.html).

-#### MedComAcknowledgmentOperationOutcome
+#### MedComAcknowledgementOperationOutcome

-[MedComAcknowledgmentOperationOutcome](https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/StructureDefinition-medcom-acknowledgement-operationoutcome.html) shall be included in the bundle when the MessageHeader.response.code is different from 'ok'.
+[MedComAcknowledgementOperationOutcome](http://medcomfhir.dk/ig/acknowledgement/StructureDefinition-medcom-acknowledgement-operationoutcome.html) shall be included in the bundle when the MessageHeader.response.code is different from 'ok'.
 Further, an OperationOutcome resource may be included when the MessageHeader.response.code is 'ok', e.g. in cases where the received message is valid, but it is a dublet.
 OperationOutcome contains a description of the error and the severity of the error.

-The ValueSet [MedComAcknowledgementIssueDetailValues](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology//ValueSet-medcom-acknowledgement-issue-details.html) attached to the element OperationOutcome.response.detail.coding is used to describe the issue more detailed.
+The ValueSet [MedComAcknowledgementIssueDetailValues](http://medcomfhir.dk/ig/terminology/ValueSet-medcom-acknowledgement-issue-details.html) attached to the element OperationOutcome.response.detail.coding is used to describe the issue more detailed.
 Currently, the ValueSet is fairly empty, as MedCom wants input from IT-vendors on which codes give values in their systems.
 Across sectors there must be an agreed list of codes.

 #### Timestamps